ebi-webcomponents/nightingale/packages/nightingale-textarea-sequence/README.md

 ) => string;
 ```

-defaultValue: Splits the sequence in lines of 50, adding a space every 10 characters
+By default, improves the readability by folding sequences to have a maximum of 50 characters per line, and add a space every 10 characters.

 **Note:** This parameter can be overwritten, so you can define such format.
 For example, to avoid any formatting you can pass the identity function: